nivdayan/FilterLibrary/README.md

 ## Reproducing the Results

 To reproduce the experimental results in the paper, run the following commands from the root directory of the repository.
-Each command will generate a folder with five csv files.
+Each command will generate a folder with five csv files: false_positive_rate.txt, memory.txt, read_speed.txt, writes_speed.txt, and all.txt.
+The last file contains all the results in one place.
+Each of these files shows how the given metric changed during the experiment with data growth.
+The details of each experiment are given in the paper.

 For Figure 13, Parts (A) to (D), run:
 ```console